digitalhhz/appliance/README.md

 ## How to build a new application

+0. To have a connection to the Base Appliance - Fork this Repo

-1. Clone this base appliance repository
+1. Otherwise clone this base appliance repository

 `sudo git clone`

-2. Make your custom app
+2. Build your custom app (web app, node-red flows, ... )

 3. Add, Commit and push your changes